How to Transfer Your Pattern To Stained Glass

 And you’ll likely end up grinding a bit more because it’s hard to keep your wheel right against the edge of the vinyl without running over it.

-Note: If you run over the vinyl with your cutter, you’ll have to move the pattern piece & start your glass cut over in a different spot.
+Note: If you run over the vinyl with your cutter, you’ll have to move the pattern piece & start your glass cut over in a different spot if you cut too far in or you’ll have a big gap between your pieces when you go to solder.

-What Kind of Marker is best to trace Patterns Onto Stained Glass?
+What Kind of Marker is best to Transfer Patterns to Stained Glass?

 When you’re tracing your pattern onto your stained glass, the size of the marker tip can make a big difference in the fit of your glass pieces.